 Twelve years later, the franchise got the familiar name “New York Yankees.”
 The font of the logo has become more straightforward, and the blue color was changed to brown.

 Very few sports logos are considered to be “iconic.”
 The Yankees logo is one such visual identity.
 The eleventh logo lasted for 30 years.
 The font remained the same, but the main color was dark blue again.

 1947 – 1967

 In 1947, American sports artist Henry Alonzo Keller created the top-hat concept for the New York Yankees.
 The franchise has utilized this mark ever since then.
-The New York Yankees logo featured a white baseball ball with red seams and stitches and red-scripted “Yankees” wordmark.
+The New York Yankees logo featured a white baseball ball with red seams and stitches and a red-scripted “Yankees” wordmark.
 The red bat formed the vertical line of the “K.” The logo also included a top hat of Uncle Sam, a common national personification of the USA.

 1968 – present